1987 Italian general election

-The 1987 Italian general election was held in Italy on 14–15 June 1987.
+General elections were held in Italy on 14–15 June 1987.
 This election was the first Italian election in which the distance between the Christian Democrats and the Communists grew significantly instead of decreasing.
 Two parties that had not previously been in parliament won representation: the Greens with thirteen seats, and the Northern League with two.

 Electoral system

 The pure party-list proportional representation had traditionally become the electoral system for the Chamber of Deputies.
 Italian provinces were united in 32 constituencies, each electing a group of candidates.
-At constituency level, seats were divided between open lists using the largest remainder method with Imperiali quota.
-Remaining votes and seats were transferred at national level, where they was divided using the Hare quota, and automatically distributed to best losers into the local lists.
+At the constituency level, seats were divided between open lists using the largest remainder method with Imperiali quota.
+Remaining votes and seats were transferred at the national level, where they was divided using the Hare quota, and automatically distributed to best losers into the local lists.

 For the Senate, 237 single-seat constituencies were established, even if the assembly had risen to 315 members.
 The candidates needed a landslide victory of two thirds of votes to be elected, a goal which could be reached only by the German minorities in South Tirol.
 All remained votes and seats were grouped in party lists and regional constituencies, where a D'Hondt method was used: inside the lists, candidates with the best percentages were elected.